warrdel-erp/stones-be/md/work.md

     1. Vendors according to SIPL for ✔️
     2. Pending bills according to vendor. ✔️
-    3. New Transaction no.
+    3. New Transaction no. ✔️
     4. Reference No. Reference date.

 61. Master:

-    1. Master vendor list
+    1. Master vendor list ✔️

 62. Customer:

-    1. Add dress with customer creation.
+    1. Address with customer creation. ✔️

 63. Sales order:
     1. Add slabs with creation of SO.